When I first learned about investing in the stock market, I thought you could only buy individual company stocks.

 A quick note: It’s important to distinguish between an index fund and an exchange-traded fund (ETF) as the terms are often used interchangeably.
 These are two lower-cost options when you compare them against mutual funds.

-But a key difference is that ETFs are bought and sold like stocks with prices that fluctuate throughout the day, often with no minimum buy-in amount.
+So in terms of ETF vs. mutual funds pros and cons, a key difference is that ETFs are bought and sold like stocks with prices that fluctuate throughout the day, often with no minimum buy-in amount.
 They also tend to be more specific and can mirror commodities, industries, other funds, or indexes.

 The people who buy into the fund rely on the fund manager’s expertise to get returns that beat the market.